syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 </tr>
 </table>

-## Mac Machine Error: "Exception has been thrown by the target of an invocation"
+## OCR not working on Mac: Exception has been thrown by the target of an invocation

 <table>
 <th style="font-size:14px" width="100px">Issue